Iran’s Revolutionary Guards

 How does the IRGC operate outside of Iran?

 As the IRGC first deployed abroad in the Iran-Iraq War, it began sponsoring nonstate armed groups in the region.
-The expeditionary Quds Force emerged as the IRGC’s de facto external affairs branch, and it has developed ties with armed groups in Afghanistan, Iraq, Lebanon, the Palestinian territories, and elsewhere, providing them with training, weapons, money, and military advice to project Iran’s power abroad.
-While some of these groups frequently operate independently of Iran and each other, Tehran views them as part of an anti-West “Axis of Resistance” under its sway.
+The expeditionary Quds Force emerged as the IRGC’s de facto external affairs branch, and it has developed ties with armed groups from Afghanistan, Iraq, Lebanon, the Palestinian territories, and elsewhere, providing them with training, weapons, money, and military advice to project Iran’s power abroad.
+While some of these groups frequently operate independently of Iran and each other, Tehran views them as part of an anti-West “axis of resistance” under its sway.
 Experts say Iran has attempted to strengthen cooperation within this alliance in recent years.

 More on: